Multiclass Local Calibration with the Jensen-Shannon Distance: EXPERIMENTAL EVALUATION

-\paragraph{Experimental Setup.} To evaluate calibration for all methods, we separate the data into three disjoint parts: $(i)$ a training set (further split into training and validation); $(ii)$ a calibration set (with an internal calibration/validation split); and $(iii)$ a held-out test set used exclusively for evaluation.
-For \texttt{CIFAR-10} and \texttt{CIFAR-100}, we use 45\% of the original training data for training, 10\% for validation, and 45\% as test data, with the original test split serving as calibration data.
 For \texttt{TissueMNIST}, we use the pre-computed splits, but since calibration metrics computation requires larger sample sizes to be meaningful, we split the training data in half, yielding balanced training and test splits ($\approx82.5k$ each).
 The remaining pre-computed test set ($\approx40k$ instances) is used for calibration.

 For all the datasets, we split the calibration data into two sets, one to learn the calibration technique ($90\%$ of the calibration data) and one for validation (the remaining $10\%$ of the calibration data).
 Then, we $(i)$ train classifiers on the training set; $(ii)$ calibrate using the different methods on the calibration set; $(iii)$ compute the six metrics on the test set.
 We repeat this procedure using 5 different seeds and average results.
-Implementation details are provided in the Appendix~\ref{app:experimental_details}.
+Implementation details are provided in the Appendix.